 We have performed this run using the water-cooled centrepost model described in Section 2.2.
-The model finds an average temperature in the centrepost of 73 °C with a resistive loss of 92 MW, nuclear heating of 18 MW, and a required pumping power of 0.7 MW.
+The model finds an average temperature in the centrepost of 73° C with a resistive loss of 83 MW and a required pumping power of 0.1 MW.

 3.2.
-High temperature superconducting pilot plant (HTS-PP)
+High Temperature Superconducting Pilot Plant (HTS-PP)

-HTS-PP is a proposed R = 3.0 m, A = 2 and $P{\text{fus}} = 500$ MW device, with HTS TF coils, that has a high neutron fluence and will be tritium and electrically self-sufficient [22].
+HTS-PP is a proposed R = 3.0 m, A = 2 and $P{\text{fus}} = 500 \text{ MW}$ device, with HTS TF coils, that has a high neutron fluence and will be tritium and electrically self-sufficient [21].
 In Table 2 we list some of the key parameters and compare them to our PROCESS run.
-This was performed using xenon seeding in PROCESS giving $P{\text{sep}}/R = 20.0$ MW m^{-1} .
 The main disagreement is again the plasma current, however this time PROCESS finds a lower value.
 The H-factor is also lower for the PROCESS run.
+It should be noted that although the Greenwald fractions are the same, the densities are not because of the differing plasma current affecting the normalisation.

 HTS-PP highlights the need for efficiency gains for low fusion power plants to be viable.
-Taking the energy multiplication in the blanket as 1.269 and a thermal-to-electric conversion efficiency of 0.375, which are typical for EUROfusion-DEMO, then the gross electrical power is only 238 MW.
-With a neutral beam wall plug efficiency of 0.3, the auxiliary power system alone is using 167 MW; leaving very little to power the rest of the device, let alone produce the target 100 MW net electric output [24].
+Taking the energy multiplication in the blanket as 1.269 and a thermal to electric conversion efficiency of 0.375, which are typical for the European-DEMO, then the gross electrical power is only 238 MW.
+With a neutral beam wall plug efficiency of 0.3 the auxiliary power system alone is using 172 MW leaving very little to power the rest of the device, let alone produce the target 100 MW net electric output.